 - The other frustrating thing was that I'd find out something was unhealthy and switch everything out in my kitchen, only to find out later I'd gotten some bad scoop and what I'd switched TO was also unhealthy!
 It was difficult finding the truth.

 That's why I started this blog and it's also why I wrote a book, Real Food for Rookies!

 I wanted to be the clear helpful resource for you that I wish I'd had in early 2004.

 If you're wondering about the diet results…

-By the way, I modified the diet based on what I began learning and I lost 11# in a week and a half by eating plenty of healthy fats, limited amounts of healthy carbs (no white bread or pasta), good protein, and lots of veggies, too.
+By the way, I modified the diet based on what I began learning and I lost 11# in a week and a half by eating plenty of healthy fats, limited amounts of healthy carbs, good protein, and lots of veggies, too.
 It's been about 4 years since then, and I'm not always good about eating a limited amount of only healthy carbs (I still love sweets too much), but I do eat liberal amounts of healthy fats and my weight has stayed pretty normal.
-(I only see a little weight come on now and then if I do get too heavy on the carbs in my diet, such as wine and sweets, but then I'll watch it for a while and it will come back down.)

 You will probably want to take all this a little slower than I did and not change so much in such a short period of time.
 Not only to save the budget, but also to save your sanity!